ramezanifar/vscode_remote_guide/README.md

 - It asks you to seelct the platform (Linux, Windows, macOS)
 ![Extensions](images/select_platform.png)
 - It prompts you to enter the password.
 - Hopefully! the SSH connection is established now.
+If it failed, read the next section for some tips.
 - When connection is successful, VSCode opens a new window to control the remote machine.
 So now you have two instances of the VSCode.
 - The ssh icon at the left bottom of the page, shows the status.
 ![Extensions](images/ssh_sts_2.JPG)